aizatazhar/bank-statement-parser/README.md

-# Bank statement parser
+# bank statement parser

-quick little script that parses your credit card statement pdf files into a csv file in the format (date, description, amount, category)
+quick little script that parses your credit card statement pdf files into a csv file in the format `(date, description, amount, category)` so that you can upload them to your google sheet for further analysis

 to categorise transactions, add your own definition in `config.json` (sample is provided)